 Anyway, I inadvertently did once for a few minutes, so in case you’re on the run and want to disappear into the PRC, here’s how.

 Step 1.
 Wait until China is hosting a major international event requiring a huge security presence (the more people involved in a task, the less the likelihood that anyone will actually have any idea what the fuck is going on).
 For us it was the final preparations for the Beijing Olympic games of 2008.

 Step 2.
-Arrive stupidly early in the morning and say you don’t want to sit in that tiny holding area for several hours until they open the counters to process your your flight (travelling with an overtired miniature human tends to open doors, if you happen to have one handy).
+Arrive stupidly early in the morning and say you don’t want to sit in that tiny holding area for several hours until they open the counters to process your your transfer flight (travelling with an overtired miniature human tends to open doors, if you happen to have one handy).
 With security and maintenance swarming, 24-hour processing was several miles away in a different terminal, but we had time to kill.
 We opted for the 45-minute walk and thousand-mile-an-hour monorail ride.

 Step 3.
-Boarding passes in hand, weave back to the original terminal through a bizarre maze of checkpoints… up stairs, around corners, a few elevator rides, past lots of awkwardly worded advertising… and be patted down a few more times than seems necessary.
-During this particular trip through Beijing airport it seemed imperative that all travellers were to be made as disoriented as possible.
+Boarding passes in hand, weave back to the original terminal through a bizarre maze of checkpoints… up stairs, around corners, a few elevator rides, past lots of awkwardly worded advertising… be patted down a few more times than seems necessary.
+During this particular trip through Beijing airport it seemed imperative that all travelers were to be made as disoriented as possible.